aadithynn/Network-Intrusion-Detection-System/README.md

 ## 📌 Overview

 A custom-built **Network Intrusion Detection System (NIDS)** that monitors live network traffic and detects common attacks in real time.
-Built with Python and Scapy as part of the CodeAlpha Cybersecurity Internship.
+Built with Python and Scapy as part of the Personal Cybersecurity Project.

 ---